Expertium/expertium.github.io/Benchmark.md

 ### General-purpose machine learning algorithms family

 7. Transformer.
 This neural network architecture has become popular in recent years because of its superior performance in natural language processing.
 ChatGPT uses this architecture.
 In our implementation, Transformer calculates memory stability as an intermediate value and employs an exponential forgetting curve.
+For the sake of making the comparison more fair, it uses the same power forgetting curve as FSRS-4.5/5.

 8. GRU, Gated Recurrent Unit.
 This neural network architecture is commonly used for time series analysis, such as predicting stock market trends or recognizing human speech.
 Originally, we used a more complex architecture called LSTM, but GRU performed better with fewer parameters.
+Again, for the sake of making the comparison more fair, it uses the same power forgetting curve as FSRS-4.5/5.

 ![GRU](https://github.com/user-attachments/assets/49f3152b-524f-46d3-b202-4b0090f921d0)